nidhigaday/Pup-Clicker/README.md

 <br>4.
 Click on the thumbnail to see the large image
 <br>5.
 Scroll down to change the name or number of clicks for the pup/kitten

+<br>Click on Reset to reset back to all initial values